False Claims Act Defense Attorneys – Qui Tam Lawsuit Defense

 Q: What are the penalties for submitting a “false claim” under the False Claims Act?

 In civil litigation under the False Claims Act, potential penalties include treble damages and fines as mentioned above, and certain companies can face other penalties as well.
 For example, government contractors can face contract termination, and healthcare providers can face loss of federal benefit program eligibility.

 Q: What are the chances that the government will intervene?

 The likelihood of government intervention in a qui tam action under the False Claims Act depends on various factors ranging from the severity and evidentiary support for the relator’s allegations to the defendant’s choice of legal counsel.
-At Oberheiden, P.C., we have had significant success preventing government intervention in False Claims Act cases.
+The false claims act attorneys at Oberheiden, P.C. have had significant success preventing government intervention in False Claims Act cases.
 Relying on our attorneys’ and former federal agents’ centuries of combined experience in high-stakes federal matters, we are able to utilize various defense tactics to convince prosecutors that intervention is unwarranted.

 Q: What are the chances that intervention will lead to civil or criminal prosecution?

 Of course, there is no guarantee that intervention can be avoided, and in some cases defendants will need to focus their efforts on avoiding civil or criminal prosecution.
 Critically, the government’s processes for deciding to intervene and deciding to press charges are very different; and, even after intervention, there are various defense strategies that can be used to fend off federal charges.

 Q: What are the whistleblower’s chances of succeeding in private litigation if the government declines to intervene?